 Industry has taken additional steps that complement these Codes of Conduct.
+The retention of sharks, other than North Pacific Spiny Dogfish, is prohibited in the Groundfish Hook and Line fisheries.
 Since the 2012/2013 season, the Groundfish trawl industry, in support of Fisheries and Oceans Canada's increased conservation efforts for some elasmobranchs particularly those listed as SARA species has supported a prohibition on the selling and retention of Pacific Basking Shark, Tope (Soupfin) Shark or Bluntnose Sixgill Shark in the British Columbia groundfish trawl fishery.
+DFO has also introduced a prohibition on shark finning.
+See harvest plan appendices for further details.